mileslucas/mileslucas.github.io/content/posts/regex-angles.md

 RegexMatch("-41:08:16.59", 1="-41", 2="08", 3="16.59")
 ```

 you can see how I've grouped our string into three values, degrees, arcminutes, and arcseconds.
-This can now be parse using Julia's build in string parsing
+I've importantly kept the leading "+-" inside the degree group, so we can parse negative angles, too.
+The strings from our match's capture groups can be parsed into floats using Julia's base utilities

 ```julia
 julia> deg = parse(Float64, m.captures[1]);